and what you can do to avoid paying it!

 And don’t forget, it’s even more likely they don’t even know they have it!
 Which means when we’re talking about the cost of prediabetes, we’re actually talking about you, or someone close to you.
 Someone you know and love.

 If that doesn’t scare you a bit, I don’t know what will.
-Because as a diabetes educator and a healthcare professional, it chills me to the bone when I think about the sheer numbers of people who are affected and the even greater numbers of friends and family who are also impacted by this disease.
+Because as a diabetes educator and a healthcare professional, it chills me to the bone when I think about the sheer numbers of people who are affected and about the even greater numbers of friends and family who are also impacted by this disease.

 If you’ve been diagnosed with prediabetes then head right out and buy a lottery ticket pronto!
 Because you, my friend are a very lucky individual!